score-p/scorep_jupyter_kernel_python/README.md

 ```

 When using persistence in `disk` mode, user can also define directory to which serializer output will be saved with `SCOREP_KERNEL_PERSISTENCE_DIR` environment variable.
+To see the detailed report for marshalling steps - `MARSHALLING_DETAILED_REPORT=1` environment variable can be set.

 `%%execute_with_scorep`